bluefuu/Machine-Learning---Phishing/README.md

 Machine learning model used Decision Tree.

 ## Demo
-Click here for demo of the app https://phishornah.herokuapp.com/ Accuracy for the detection is not yet over 90%, further adjustment required to refine each feature.
+Click here for demo of the app https://phishornah.herokuapp.com/ <br />
+Accuracy for the detection is not yet over 90%, further adjustment required to refine each feature.